 Level 2 Plumbing

-Previous Institution: home schooled
+Previous school: home schooled

 I chose this course as I want to follow in the family trade.
 I’ve had work experience with my father, so I knew that plumbing was an area I’d like to work in.
 This is a very enjoyable course, covering lots of skills, as well as giving you the opportunity to work with new materials.
 After this course I plan to go on to an Apprenticeship.